sandhiya1912/Sandhiya-Pomman/README.md

 A Java-based smart grid system that optimizes energy consumption, with simulations using Python libraries.

 ### [2.
 Smart MCQ Generator](https://github.com/sandhiya1912/Quiz-Generator)
-An MCQ generator that processes text, PDFs, and images using Gen-AI and Blip transformers.
+An MCQ generator that processes text, PDFs, and images using Gen-AI and Blip transformers using React.js and flask.

 ### [3.
 Travel Agency App Microservices](https://github.com/sandhiya1912/TravelAgencyMicroservices)
 A Spring Boot microservices-based travel agency application built in Java and containerized with Docker.